forem/forem/docs/installation/containers.md

 [CRI-O](https://cri-o.io/), and
 [LXD](https://linuxcontainers.org/lxd/introduction/).

-DEV supports two Container Engines: Docker and Podman.
+Forem supports two Container Engines: Docker and Podman.

 ### Docker

-DEV can be setup with Docker and Docker Compose on macOS or Linux systems.
+Forem can be setup with Docker and Docker Compose on macOS or Linux systems.

 Docker is available for many different operating systems.
 You may use Docker as your Container Engine on both macOS and Linux workstations.
 As of right now